-If money isn’t an object and you’re looking to string up with the very best, you should absolutely consider a set of Elixir Nanoweb Nickel Plated Steel strings.
+If money isn’t an object and you’re looking to string up with the very best, you should absolutely consider a set of Elixir Nanoweb Nickel-Plated Steel strings.
 These coated strings have incredible feel, they outlast almost everything on the market, and they sound sweet on a Tele.
 An easy pick for our Editor’s Choice.

-If you’ve read our recent “what strings come on a Fender guitar” post, you’d have seen that for the vast majority of Telecasters, the Fender USA 250L Super 250s are the string that these guitars ship from the factory with.
+If you’ve read our recent post about What strings come on a Fender guitar, you’d have seen that for the vast majority of Telecasters, the Fender USA 250L Super 250s are the string that these guitars ship from the factory with.

-For many players, keeping things to OEM spec does help then to maintain the tone that made them buy the guitar in the first place, so for a lot of people, these strings make a lot of sense.
+For many players, keeping things to OEM spec does help them maintain the tone that made them buy the guitar in the first place.
+So for many people, these strings make a lot of sense.

 Telecasters have always been known for their responsiveness to a gentle touch, which is why light strings like these work so well.
 The 250L set is .009-.042, which kept things comfortable across the board.
 We found that they played fast, and huge bends were effortless.

-One we loaded these strings onto the guitar, we were pleasantly surprised at just how quickly they settled.
-They were brought to pitch and stayed there without much of any intervention during a marathon 3 hour jam.
+One we loaded these strings onto the guitar, we were pleasantly surprised by just how quickly they settled.
+They were brought to pitch and stayed there without much of any intervention during a marathon 3-hour jam.

 There’s a good reason why the Ernie Ball Super Slinky shows up time and time again in reviews of the best electric guitar strings.
-First, and most importantly, they sound great, they are comfortable – an especially important consideration for newer players, and they cost very little.
+First and most importantly, they sound great.
+They’re also comfortable, an especially important consideration for newer players, plus they cost very little.

-Tuning stability was incredible from the get go.
-Hardtail guitars like Telecasters have an inherent advantage over models with tremolo arms like Strats when it comes to stability, but this is even more apparent when you’re playing with a quality string like the Super Slinky.
+Tuning stability was incredible from the get-go.
+Hardtail guitars like Telecasters have an inherent advantage over models with tremolo arms like Strats in terms of stability, but this becomes even more apparent when you’re playing with a quality string like the Super Slinky.

-Verdict: Ernie Ball Super Slinkies can be put up against any string, no matter the price, and they’ll hold their own, which is why they’re the undisputed best budget option.
-For an absurdly low price, you’re getting strings with wonderful tone, great comfort, and best of all, they’re sold pretty much everywhere, so, you can be sure that no matter where you go, you’ll always be able to find a set of Super Slinkies.
+Verdict: Ernie Ball Super Slinkies can be put up against any string, no matter the price, and they’ll hold their own.
+That’s why they’re the undisputed Best Budget option.
+For an absurdly low price, you’re getting strings with wonderful tone and great comfort.
+Best of all, they’re sold pretty much everywhere, so you can be sure that no matter where you go, you’ll always be able to find a set of Super Slinkies.

-Elixir is almost certainly the first name on most players’ minds when they think of coated strings, after all, Elixir were amongst the early pioneers of coated string technology in the ’90s, and they’ve been popular ever since.
+Elixir is almost certainly the first name on most players’ minds when they think of coated strings.
+After all, Elixir were one of the early pioneers of coated string technology in the ’90s, and they’ve been popular ever since.

 We noted that the coating is almost undetectable to the touch, but the benefits are definitely tangible.
-We observed little to no string squeak, and this is a big win as our test Tele’s pickups are notoriously microphonic (though obviously you can always swap out pickups), so reducing that unwanted noise was wonderful.
+We observed little-to-no string squeak, and this is a big win.
+Our test Tele’s pickups are notoriously microphonic (though obviously you can always swap out pickups), so reducing that unwanted noise was wonderful.
 As well as the lack of squeak, the strings played fast under all conditions.

 Once we had them tuned and off the bench, they stayed pitch perfect, despite the almost abusive amount of bends we put on them.
-We, once again, chose a light gauge (.009 – .042), and we experienced no breaks and no near misses.
+We once again chose a light gauge (.009 – .042) and we experienced no breaks or near-misses.

 Verdict: Don’t let the initial cost of purchase put you off.
 The Elixir Nanoweb strings will outlast several sets of uncoated strings, meaning they cost pretty much the same in the end (plus you don’t have to change them out so often!).
-We loved the tones we could squeeze out of the Telecaster with these strings, a definite stand out, and absolutely the very best strings you could put on a Tele!
+We loved the tones we could squeeze out of the Telecaster with these strings, a definite standout.
+These are absolutely the very best strings you can put on a Tele!

 The ol’ Rev himself, Billy Gibbons of ZZ Top, developed the Dunlop Billy Gibbons String Lab Series strings in conjunction with Jim Dunlop in order to bring out the huge “Texas tone” he’s known for, while still retaining enough note separation and articulation to hit the pinch harmonics.

-As advertised, these strings are bright and bold, and while this might be because they were the only pack of medium strings tested amongst a field of lights, this doesn’t detract from their great tone.
+As advertised, these strings are bright and bold.
+While this might be because they were the only pack of medium strings tested among a field of lights, this doesn’t detract from their great tone.
 They measure in at .010 – .046, which we found to be a comfortable enough gauge to get in the big bends without excessive force being required.

-A big observation was that the packaging was devoid of information besides the gauge.
+It stood out to us that the packaging was devoid of information besides the gauge.
 This obviously didn’t impact how they play, but if you just happened to be shopping around for strings, this can make it difficult to know you’ve got the right set.
-In case you were wondering, these strings are made in a nickel plated steel with a steel core.
+In case you were wondering, these strings are made in a nickel-plated steel with a steel core.

-Verdict: If you’re trying to fatten up how your Tele sounds, or maybe you’re trying to play some slide, then these Reverend Willy’s Lottery Brand strings are a good choice.
-They provide a nice balance of mid range punch and single string clarity, which ultimately sounds great on a Tele.
+Verdict: If you’re trying to fatten up how your Tele sounds, or maybe trying to play some slide, these Reverend Willy’s Lottery Brand strings are a good choice.
+They provide a nice balance of midrange punch and single-string clarity, which ultimately sounds great on a Tele.

 GHS Boomers aren’t on as many guitars as the likes of the Ernie Ball Super Slinky, but it doesn’t make them any less worthy of a slot in this top 5 Telecaster strings list.

-Every string gets an individual nitrogen sealed package to ensure that there’s no pitting or corrosion between the factory floor and being strung onto your guitar.
-By giving each string its own packaging, they also ensure that the nickel coating doesn’t get ground off by way of friction with the other strings.
+Every string gets an individual nitrogen-sealed package to ensure there’s no pitting or corrosion between the factory floor and being strung onto your guitar.
+Giving each string its own packaging also ensures the nickel coating doesn’t get ground off due to friction with the other strings.

-We loved their tone on the Telecaster – we’ve criticized this particular set for maybe sounding a little bland on other guitars, but we found that they work well if you happen to be aiming for a classic Telecaster sound.
+We loved their tone on the Telecaster. e’ve criticized this particular set for maybe sounding a little bland on other guitars, but we found they work well if you happen to be aiming for a classic Telecaster sound.

-They are crystal clear, and have plenty of spank.
-We found that they sounded great for upbeat genres like funk, however, they weren’t as well suited to fingerstyle or other mellower genres, and came across a little too brash.
+They are crystal clear and have plenty of spank.
+We found they sounded great for upbeat genres like funk, however they weren’t as well-suited to fingerstyle or other mellower genres, and came across a little too brash.
 The tone was starting to fade a little by the end of the trial, but not as much as the Reverend Willy’s.

 Verdict: The GHS Roundwound Guitar Boomers are a great everyday type of string for a Telecaster.
 They offer quality construction and they’re comfortable for most players.
-Lifespan isn’t the longest, but if this is what’s important to you, then you should be looking at the Elixir Nanowebs.
-In all, these strings compliment the Telecaster’s iconic tones well, which is definitely important if you’re trying to preserve this sound.
+Lifespan isn’t the longest, but if that’s important to you, check out the Elixir Nanowebs.
+In all, these strings complement the Telecaster’s iconic tones well, which is definitely important if you’re trying to preserve this sound.

-The Telecaster’s beauty is in its simplicity – it doesn’t need a million pickups, coil tapping, or even ergonomic body sculpting.
-It’s this simplicity that makes string selection for the Telecaster such an interesting proposition – to get the best sound from these classic guitars, you don’t need to venture too far outside of the box.
+The Telecaster’s beauty lies in its simplicity.
+It doesn’t need a million pickups, coil-tapping, or even ergonomic body sculpting.
+This simplicity makes string selection for the Telecaster such an interesting proposition.
+To get the best sound from these classic guitars, you don’t need to venture too far outside the box.

 Alloy and Coating

-To keep the classic Telecaster sound, there’s no better choice than nickel plated steel when it comes to strings for these guitars.
-Nickel plated steel strings are bright, and they register well with Telecaster pickups, which makes sure you’ve got clarity and good note separation.
+To keep the classic Telecaster sound, there’s no better choice than nickel-plated steel.
+Nickel-plated steel strings are bright and they register well with Telecaster pickups, ensuring you get clarity and good note separation.

-If you’re going to opt for a coated string, look at something with an ultra thin polymer layer like the Elixir Nanowebs that we highlighted in this review.
-The thinner the coating, the less impact it has on the pickups’ ability to detect the string movement, which keeps them sounding more like an uncoated string, while still providing the benefits of reduced noise and improved feel.
+If opting for a coated string, look at something with an ultra-thin polymer layer like the Elixir Nanowebs.
+The thinner the coating, the less impact it has on the pickups’ ability to detect the string movement.
+This keeps them sounding more like an uncoated string, while still providing the benefits of reduced noise and improved feel.

 We’d recommend steering clear of pure steel and pure nickel strings on a Telecaster.
-They can have a tendency to go beyond spanky, and end up sounding honky, which is not a desirable sound at all.
+They have a tendency to go beyond spanky and end up sounding honky, which is not a desirable sound at all.

-While the Telecaster has been continuously popular during its entire production run, it was, for a long time, overshadowed somewhat by the Stratocaster (by the way, we also have a rundown of best strings for Strats).
-Now that this classic axe is getting the love it deserves once again, we find that we’re being asked all the time “what are the best strings for a Telecaster?”.
+While the Telecaster has been popular during its entire production run, it was for a long time overshadowed somewhat by the Stratocaster (by the way, we also have a rundown of best strings for Strats).
+Now that this classic axe is getting the love it deserves once again, we’re being asked all the time, “What are the best strings for a Telecaster?”
 We’re glad to have been able to answer that definitively for you in this post!

-To recap – Tele players looking for quality strings that can do a bit of everything the Fender 250L Super 250s are a good starting point.
-They’ll keep your Telecaster sounding just as it did when you bought it, which is what a lot of players are looking for.
+To recap – For Tele players looking for quality strings that can do a bit of everything, the Fender 250L Super 250s are a good starting point.
+They’ll keep your Telecaster sounding like it did when you first bought it.

 If you want strings that are cheap enough to buy in bulk, sound great, and offer superb consistency, look no further than the Ernie Ball Super Slinkies.
-Finally, if you want to equip your Telecaster with the best strings possible, we don’t think you can do any better than the Elixir Nanowebs in nickel plated steel.
-These strings sound brilliant paired with a Tele, and because of the long life, you’ll spend more time playing, and less time changing strings.
+Finally, if you want to equip your Telecaster with the best strings possible, we don’t think you can do better than the Elixir Nanowebs in nickel-plated steel.
+These strings sound brilliant paired with a Tele.
+And because of the long life, you’ll spend more time playing and less time changing strings.